 - Legal Aid Foundation of Los Angeles

 BuckleySandler pro bono representations involve a wide variety of subject areas that reflect the diverse interests of our attorneys.
-A few representative pro bono matters are highlighted below:
+Pro bono representations have included work such as:

 - Providing information to unrepresented tenants and landlords with residential housing disputes in Washington, D.C.

 - Provide assistance in preparing wills and powers of attorney for low-income, elderly residents of Washington, D.C.

 - Provide legal representation to indigent defendants in criminal appeals matters in the Court of Special Appeals for the state of Maryland.

 - Participate as a member of the Pro Bono Panel of the U.S. Court of Appeals for the Second Circuit to provide pro bono legal assistance in civil appeals.